UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session05.rst

 * Dive into Python: chapter 9:
   http://www.diveintopython3.net/unit-testing.html

 NOTE: you will find that most introductions to unit testing with Python use the builtin ``unitest`` module.
 However, it is a bit heavyweight, and requires some knowledge of OOP -- classes, etc. So we'll be using pytest in this class: http://doc.pytest.org/en/latest/.
 But the principles of testing are the same.

-* Ned Batchelder's into to testing presentation:
+* Ned Batchelder's intro to testing presentation:

   - http://nedbatchelder.com/text/test0.html